 - Also, during this rest time, stick the popover pan in the oven to heat as well.
 This helps make the steam in the batter quickly to create all that lift for the batter.
 This is also why the eggs and milk should be room temperature to start.

 - Using really good potholders, we take out the hot popover pan and spray with cooking spray.
 Divide the popover batter in the tins, filling each tin halfway, and put in the oven for the magic to happen.

 - Bake at 450°F for 15 minutes.
 Then, without opening the oven, reduce the oven temperature to 350°F for 15 minutes.

 - Take the pan out of the oven, pierce each popover with a sharp knife to allow steam to escape, and take them right out of the popover tins.
 Popovers are best eaten fresh from the oven.

-The high heat of the pan and high heat the oven is what creates the steam initially to get the batter to rise, then the bake at 350°F sets the batter and creates the crispy outside.
+The room temperature of the batter, the heat of the pan, and high heat the oven are all what create the steam initially to get the batter to rise, then the bake at 350°F sets the batter and creates the crispy outside.

 Once cooked, we want to pierce the popover rolls with a knife and get them out of the pan.
 This will allow remaining steam to escape rather than be trapped and softening the popovers.

 Making perfectly puffed popovers is all about creating steam in the batter as soon as they go in the oven.
 First is having the ingredients at room temperature and then resting the batter to allow the flour to take up the moisture from the egg and milk so that the steam can be created quickly once in the oven.
 Preheating the popover pan, as well as the shape of the pan itself, also contributes to get the air trapped in the batter to expand rapidly and create the “puff”.